Germaine de Randamie: Women's featherweight

-Stripping of Women’s Featherweight Championship
+Stripping of Women's Featherweight Championship

 In late May, de Randamie released a statement over social media that she plans to move back to the bantamweight division and rejected the fight with Cris Cyborg due to her repeated transgressions with PEDs.
 Her decision on not wanting to fight Cyborg drew criticism from many in the media by claiming she was avoiding Cyborg and ignoring her responsibility as a champion to fight any and all challengers.
 In turn, the promotion stripped her of the title on June 19, 2017.
 Instead, the newly signed Megan Anderson replaced her and was slated to face Cyborg for the UFC Women's Featherweight Championship at UFC 214, before Anderson herself was then replaced by Invicta Bantamweight Champion Tonya Evinger.

-Returning to bantamweight division
+Return to bantamweight

 De Randamie was expected to face Marion Reneau on September 2, 2017, at UFC Fight Night 115.
 However, de Randamie pulled out citing injury and was replaced by Talita Bernardo.

 A bout against Ketlen Vieira was announced for UFC Fight Night 125 on February 3, 2018.
 However, the bout was soon canceled due to a hand injury sustained by de Randamie.

 De Randamie faced former title challenger Raquel Pennington at UFC Fight Night 139 on November 10, 2018.
 She won the fight via unanimous decision.

 On March 8, 2019, de Randamie signed a new 6-fight contract with the UFC.

 De Randamie faced Aspen Ladd on July 13, 2019, at UFC Fight Night 155.
 She won the fight via technical knockout in round one.

-De Randamie faced Amanda Nunes in a rematch, on December 14, 2019 at UFC 245 for UFC women's bantamweight title fight.
+De Randamie faced Amanda Nunes in a rematch, on December 14, 2019, at UFC 245 for the UFC Women's Bantamweight Championship.
 She lost the fight via unanimous decision.

 De Randamie faced Julianna Peña on October 4, 2020 at UFC on ESPN: Holm vs. Aldana.
-De Randamie defeated Peña via guillotine submission, the first submission win in her career.
+De Randamie defeated Peña via guillotine choke, the first submission win in her career.
 This win earned her the Performance of the Night bonus.

-De Randamie was next expected to face Irene Aldana at UFC 268 on November 6, 2021 in New York, NY.
+De Randamie was next expected to face Irene Aldana at UFC 268 on November 6, 2021, in New York.
 However, de Randamie withdrew in early September due to injury.

+After a 3-year and six-month hiatus, de Randamie returned to the octagon and faced Norma Dumont on April 6, 2024, at UFC Fight Night 240.
+She lost the bout by unanimous decision.

+De Randamie was scheduled to face Nora Cornolle on September 28, 2024, at UFC Fight Night 243.
+However, de Randamie withdrew from the fight due to a broken finger and a fractured foot which led her to be replaced by Jacqueline Cavalcanti.

+De Randamie was scheduled to face Jacqueline Cavalcanti on January 11, 2025 at UFC Fight Night 249.
+However, on October 31, 2024, De Randamie announced on her social media that she was retiring from competition.